Shape-Adaptive Conditional Calibration for Conformal Prediction via Minimax Optimization: Introduction

 The main contributions of this paper are summarized as follows: \begin{itemize}

-\item[(1)] The MOPI generalizes \citet{gibbs2023conformal}’s conditional calibration principle by allowing the prediction set's geometry to co-evolve with the local data density.
+\item[(1)] MOPI generalizes \citet{gibbs2023conformal}’s conditional calibration principle by allowing the prediction set's geometry to co-evolve with the local data density.
 Moreover, unlike existing conditional conformal methods, which typically require the conditioning variable $Z$ to be a subset of the test covariates (i.e., $Z \subseteq X$), MOPI allows $Z$ to be distinct from $X$.
-This decoupling enables our framework to enforce valid conditional coverage on sensitive attributes or latent groups that are available during calibration but masked at test time.
+This decoupling enables our framework to enforce conditional coverage on sensitive attributes or latent groups that are available during calibration but masked at test time.

-\item[(2)] We demonstrate that the MOPI objective possesses a rigorous statistical interpretation: under mild expressiveness conditions on the weight function class $\mathcal{F}$, it is equivalent to minimizing the \textit{Mean Squared Coverage Error} (MSCE), defined as $ \mathsf{MSCE}(C) = \mathbb{E}[(\mathbb{P}\{Y \notin C(X) \mid Z\} - \alpha)^2]$.
-We further establish non-asymptotic oracle inequalities for the MSCE of the empirical MOPI predictor.
-Our analysis provides specific convergence rates for both finite-dimensional and RKHS function classes, matching the optimal order up to logarithmic factors in the group-conditional coverage case.
+\item[(2)] We demonstrate that MOPI objective possesses a rigorous statistical interpretation: under expressiveness conditions on the weight function class $\mathcal{F}$, solving the minimax problem is equivalent to minimizing the \textit{Mean Squared Coverage Error} (MSCE), defined as $\mathsf{MSCE}(C) = \mathbb{E}[(\mathbb{P}\{Y \notin C(X) \mid Z\} - \alpha)^2]$.
+We further establish non-asymptotic oracle inequalities for the MSCE of the empirical MOPI predictor. {Our analysis yields explicit convergence rates under both finite-dimensional and RKHS weight function classes, achieving the optimal order up to logarithmic factors for group-conditional coverage.}

 \item[(3)] We provide a principled guide for choosing the weight function class $\gF$ in \eqref{eq:cond_to_marg} according to the cardinality of the conditioning domain $\gZ$.
 Under practical choices of $\gF$, the inner maximization of the minimax problem admits a closed form, which greatly facilitates the overall optimization process. {To solve the empirical problem, we replace the miscoverage indicator with a smooth surrogate, and the corresponding MSCE bound is also established.}